 Keep updated photos of everything and everyone important to you, have them synced to an online service, preferably in their own folder so they're easy to find.
 That way, if anything or anyone important gets lost or separate, including and especially children and pets, you can provide emergency services with recent pictures to help with the finding.

 We live in a remarkable age of technology.
-You can get sensors that monitor your home for gas, air quality, even water.
+You can get sensors that monitor your home for gas, air quality (opens in new tab), even water (opens in new tab).
 Increasingly, they're connected to, so you can receive alerts from them on your phone, any time, any where, and at the very least move important items before too much is damaged, or get out before you're damaged.

-Get a battery powered AM/FM radio.
+Get a battery powered AM/FM radio (opens in new tab).
 Phones and apps are great but cell networks can go down so you'll want the airwaves as an option.
-If you're super geeky, you might want to keep a ham radio handy as well.
-Also, some good old fashioned cards and travel games are great to keep in your stash or go bag, so you can give them out to anyone who gets easily bored and prevent them using up precious battery power on Fortnite or Kwazy Cupcakes.
+If you're super geeky, you might want to keep a ham radio (opens in new tab) handy as well.
+Also, some good old fashioned cards and travel games (opens in new tab) are great to keep in your stash or go bag, so you can give them out to anyone who gets easily bored and prevent them using up precious battery power on Fortnite or Kwazy Cupcakes.

 You can download copies of books with survival tips and maps so you don't have to depend on data, but you probably want paper versions of anything critical so you don't even have to depend on power.